wagnerde/STITCH/README.md

 3. **DataSet.ind**.
 A numeric index for each timepoint (REQUIRED).
 4. **DataSet.gene_ind**.
 An array of gene row indices, e.g. highly variable genes (OPTIONAL).
 If not provided, variable genes will be determined automatically using an above-Poisson noise statistic as reported in [Klein et. al. 2015](https://doi.org/10.1016/j.cell.2015.04.044).
 5. **DataSet.batch_flag**.
 A numeric array of sample batch IDs for each cell within each timepoint (OPTIONAL).
 If present, gene normalizations are performed within each batch.
+6. **DataSet.nDim**.
+Number of PCA dimensions to use for each timepoint (OPTIONAL).
+If not provided, a single value ('nDim') will be used for all timepoints.

 An example DataSet from [Wagner et. al. 2018](http://science.sciencemag.org/content/early/2018/04/25/science.aar4362) can be downloaded [here](https://kleintools.hms.harvard.edu/paper_websites/wagner_zebrafish_timecourse2018/WagnerScience2018.mat).